ellado-fbit/express-redis-mongo/README.md

 ```

 ## MongoDB `find` operation
 Middleware wrapper of the MongoDB 'find' method to query documents of the specified database and collection.
-The retrieved results will be available on the response via the 'results' property, by default.
+The retrieved results are available via `res.locals.results` by default.
 It also provides an optional parameter to format results.

 ```js
 const express = require('express')